diffix/reference/README.md

 To avoid merge conflicts we work on feature branches.
 Once automated tests pass it can either be reviewed or merged into `master`.

+Each finished version of Diffix will have its own `release` branch.
+Code in `master` should be considered unstable and representing the next, under-development, version of Diffix.

 ### Formatting